 Option Description Output Register Reset Active- High When this setting is enabled, the output register has an active-high synchronous reset.
-Otherwise, the output register reset is active-low. ort B Port B Configuration BRAMs can be configured for read, write, or read/write capability independently on both port A and B sides of the BRAM.
+Otherwise, the output register reset is active-low.
+Port B Port B Configuration BRAMs can be configured for read, write, or read/write capability independently on both port A and B sides of the BRAM.
 Data Width Port B side write and read port data width.
 Currently, only the following ratios are supported: port A data width ratio of 1:2n or 2n:1 with respect to port B data width.
 The max ratio is 1:32 or 32:1.
 This field is limited by the port A side data width and address depth.
-Write Mode The write mode can be set to No Change in order to keep the read port value constant until the next read It can be set to Write First to allow the write data to be seen on the read port before the next read.
+Write Mode The write mode can be set to No Change in order to keep the read port value constant until the next read.
+It can be set to Write First to allow the write data to be seen on the read port before the next read.
 Clock Polarity The write port clock polarity can be set to use either rising or falling-edge assignment.
 Port Enable Active-High When this is enabled, the port enable pea(peb) is active-high.
 Otherwise, the port enable is active-low.
-Output Latch Reset Active- High When this is enabled, the output latch has an active-high synchronous reset.
-Otherwise, the output latch reset is active-low.
-Output Register Enabled When the Output Register is enabled, there is an additional cycle of latency for each read operation. utput Register Clock Enable Priority The Clock Enable Priority defines the priority of the outregcea(outregceb) clock enable input relative to the rstrega(rstregb) reset input during an assertion of the rstrega(rstregb) signal on the output register of port A(B).
+Output Latch Reset Active- High Reset Active- Output Register Enabled When the Output Register is enabled, there is an additional cycle of latency for each read operation.
+Output Register Clock Enable Priority The Clock Enable Priority defines the priority of the outregcea(outregceb) clock enable input relative to the rstrega(rstregb) reset input during an assertion of the rstrega(rstregb) signal on the output register of port A(B).
 Setting porta_regce_priority(portb_regce_priority) to "rstreg" allows the port A(B) output register to be set/reset at the next active edge of the port A(B) clock without requiring a specific value on the outregcea (outregceb) output register clock enable input.
-Setting porta_regce_priority (portb_regce_priority) to "regce" requires that the outregcea(outregceb) output register clock enable input.
 Setting porta_regce_priority (portb_regce_priority) to "regce" requires that the outregcea(outregceb) output register clock enable input is high for the output register set/reset operation to occur at the nextnactive edge of the port A(B) clock.
-Output Register Reset Active- When this is enabled, the output register has an active-high synchronous reset.
+Output Register Reset Active- High When this is enabled, the output register has an active-high synchronous reset.
 Otherwise, the output register reset is active-low.